rehmanx/CodeCreatePlay/Tutorials/CG_Landscapes/Basic/tutorial.md

     ![Image](images/heightMap/12.png)

-13. Unity terrain system can only accept **.raw** file formats, so to convert **.png** to raw use some online image format conversion, however I have opened it in photoshop and saved as **photoshop raw**.
+13. Unity terrain system can only accept **.raw** file formats, so to convert **.png** to raw use some online image format conversion, however here I have opened it in photoshop and saved it as **photoshop raw**.

 14.